mrconter1/The-Long-Multiplication-Benchmark/MultiplicationContextSizeEstimation/README.md

-### Multiplication Steps Generator Script
+### Multiplication Context Size Estimation

-This script helps you understand the traditional long multiplication method by providing a step-by-step breakdown of the multiplication process for two integers.

-The conclusion drawn from the analysis is that a **around 2500 token** context window should be enough to manually calculate the multiplication of two **seven-digit** numbers using the schoolbook long multiplication method.
+The `estimator.py` script enables estimation of the context window size needed to manually perform schoolbook long multiplication.
+It provides a step-by-step breakdown of the multiplication process for two integers.
+The conclusion drawn from the analysis is that an **around 2500 token** context window should be enough to manually calculate the multiplication of two **seven-digit** numbers using the schoolbook long multiplication method.

 #### Functions Overview